adam-p/markdown-here/README.md

 ## Compatibility

-Short answer: Gmail is great.
-Thunderbird is really good.
+Short answer: Gmail and Thunderbird are great.

 <table>
   <tr>